Rebuilding the second home of dreams

 PBNTVHS, the only public school in the municipality and technical-vocational school in the first district of Southern Leyte, only had six classrooms in its two-story building.
 But after Typhoon Rai, the rooms had damaged roofs and two of them were turned into evacuation centers for disaster-affected families.
 The school administration had to divide over 200 students into morning and afternoon batches so they could fit in one classroom.
 The students could only go to school once a week.

 The destruction happened at a very difficult time when teachers and students were still coping with the challenges of blended learning due to the COVID-19 pandemic.
 Mobile signal was intermittent and most of the students had no internet access.
-Teachers had to print and distribute learning modules to the houses of their students.
+Teachers had to print and distribute learning modules to their students' houses.

 Teacher Gilbert recalled, “We did not know how to start again.
 The hardest part was visiting their homes no matter how far just to check if they learned something from our lessons.”